200+ Travel Agent Rates, 2023 [+PDF Download]

 1. Different Types of Travel Agent Discounts

-2. 10 Things you need to know about travel agent Discounts
+2. 8 Things to Know about Travel Agent Discounts

 3. 200+ Travel Agent Rates (It’s Bonkers!)

-4. Questions to Ask Suppliers About their Travel Agent Rates & Discounts
+4. Questions to Ask About Travel Agent Rates & Discounts

 5. Travel Agent Hotel Rates